 What This Means for Supporting Recovery

-1. We recognize that healing takes time.
+First, we recognize that healing takes time.
 We’re not just addressing current symptoms—we’re working with patterns established during critical periods of development.
-The nervous system reorganization required for sustainable recovery from addiction typically takes 3-5 years, not weeks or months.
+The nervous system reorganization required for sustainable recovery from addiction typically takes 3-5 years, not weeks or months—though individual trajectories vary based on the nature of the adversity, the presence of co-occurring conditions, and the supports available.
 This isn’t failure; it’s realistic expectation based on developmental neuroscience.

-2. We prioritize relationship-based interventions.
-Since the wounds were relational (failures of co-regulation, attachment disruptions, absence of attunement), the healing must be relational.
+Because the wounds were relational—failures of co-regulation, attachment disruptions, absence of attunement—the healing often needs relational elements.
 This means therapy that emphasizes the therapeutic relationship, peer support that provides genuine connection, family work that repairs attachment patterns, community that offers belonging.

 The developmental perspective explains why trying harder isn’t enough, why the pattern is so difficult to interrupt, why the person feels compelled toward behaviors they consciously don’t want.
 And in explaining the “why,” it points toward what might actually help: not more willpower, but nervous system reorganization; not more guilt, but repair of underlying attachment patterns; not more punishment, but experiences of safety and attunement that allow different neural patterns to develop.

-Research on neuroplasticity—the brain’s capacity to change throughout life—demonstrates that the patterns formed in childhood can be modified through new experiences, through therapy, through relationships that provide what was missing early on (Kolb & Gibb, 2011).
+Research on neuroplasticity—the brain’s capacity to change throughout life—demonstrates that the patterns formed in childhood can be modified through new experiences, through therapy, through relationships that provide what was missing early on.
 The brain remains plastic across the lifespan.
 Recovery is possible precisely because we’re not trapped by our developmental history—we’re influenced by it, shaped by it, sometimes constrained by it, but not imprisoned by it.

 The developmental perspective asks us to hold multiple truths simultaneously: